 Investing in emerging markets can have more risk than investing in developed foreign markets.
 The risks of investing in these markets may be exacerbated relative to investments in foreign markets.
 Governments of developing and emerging market countries may be more unstable as compared to more developed countries.
 Developing and emerging market countries may have less developed securities markets or exchanges, and legal and accounting systems.
 It may be more difficult to sell securities at acceptable prices and security prices may be more volatile than in countries with more mature markets.
-Currency values may fluctuate more in developing or emerging markets.
-Developing or emerging market countries may be more likely to impose government restrictions, including confiscatory taxation, expropriation or nationalization of a company's assets, and restrictions on foreign ownership of local companies.
+Currency values may fluctuate more in developing or emerging market countries may be more likely to impose government restrictions, including confiscatory taxation, expropriation or nationalization of a company's assets, and restrictions on foreign ownership of local companies.
 In addition, emerging markets may impose restrictions on a Fund's ability to repatriate investment income or capital and, thus, may adversely affect the operations of the Funds.
-Certain emerging markets may impose constraints on currency exchange and some currencies in emerging markets may have been devalued significantly against the U.S. dollar.
-For these and other reasons, the prices of securities in emerging markets can fluctuate more significantly than the prices of securities of companies in developed countries.
+Certain emerging markets may impose constraints on currency exchange and some currencies in emerging markets can fluctuate more significantly than the prices of securities of companies in developed countries.
 The less developed the country, the greater effect these risks may have on the Funds.